Superlend/superkat/docs/whitepaper.md

 ### Rebalance

-The user's deposited assets are allocated across the yield aggregator vault’s strategies through rebalance.
-When executing a rebalance, the aggregator vault will deposit more assets to the strategy or withdraw from it based on its current and target allocation amounts.
+The user's deposited assets are allocated across the Euler Earn vault’s strategies through rebalance.
+When executing a rebalance, Earn vault will deposit more assets to the strategy or withdraw from it based on its current and target allocation amounts.

 ### Harvest

 Harvesting strategies are required to count for accrued yield, and this can be executed in a permissionless way by any user.
-During harvesting, the aggregator vault goes through all the strategies to calculate the net yield amount, and that happens according to the order of the strategies in the withdrawal queue.
+During harvesting, Earn vault goes through all the strategies to calculate the net yield amount, and that happens according to the order of the strategies in the withdrawal queue.
 In case of positive net yield, a performance fee is accrued, if applicable.
 In case of negative net yield, a loss deduction mechanism is applied.

 ### Performance Fee

-A performance fee can be accrued for the aggregated net yield amount, by converting the fee assets to the aggregator vault shares and minting it to the fee recipient.
+A performance fee can be accrued for the aggregated net yield amount, by converting the fee assets to Euler Earn vault shares and minting it to the fee recipient.

 ### Loss Deduction